lumagician/dachfenster/README.md

 ## How we built it

-We first asked ourselves what are needs of users that would use this app for
+We first asked ourselves what are needs of users that use a car sharing app.
+We discussed features the app should have to be more attractive and designed various alternative mockups before converging on our current design.

 ## built using open source software

 - [NuxtJS](https://nuxtjs.org/) as frontend framework